mortenc/portfolio-jekyll/_projects/dr.md

 {% include project-image.html type="grid" file="dr-double-diamond.png" caption="Our DR Double Diamond process for product discovery work." %}

-### Events and on-going projects
+### Events and On-Going Projects
-Aside from the on-going work on the core product portfolio, we often work on time sensitive or event-based projects throughout the year; large sport events, elections and the likes.
+Aside from the on-going work on the core product portfolio, we often work on time-sensitive or event-based projects throughout the year.
+This includes one-off websites and apps for things like sport championships, national or international elections, or the passing of a significant cultural figure or royalty.

-As we work on these projects, we seek to use established patterns and design systems for consistency, but often use the opportuity to expand our systems and new needs arise.
+As we work on these projects, we seek to use established patterns and design systems for consistency, but often use the opportunity to expand our design systems as new needs arise.

-{% include project-image.html type="grid" file="dr-vm-flows.png" caption="User flows and Jobs-to-be-Done for the FIFA World Cup Russia event website." %}
+{% include project-image.html type="grid" file="dr-vm-flows.png" caption="User flows and Jobs-to-be-Done for DR's FIFA World Cup 2018 event website." %}

 {% include project-image.html type="grid" file="dr-audioplayer.png" caption="Variations of a new audio player designed for dr.dk." %}